Riley, Hardy capture first PGA Tour wins at Zurich Classic

 But with a chance to help one another take a maiden victory, “We both handled it very well, especially coming down the stretch,” Hardy said.

+The pair didn’t make a single bogey in the final two rounds, keeping them in striking distance until they surged in front with five back-nine birdies on Sunday.

+“I don’t remember either of us getting mad over a shot.
+That was huge for us,” Hardy said.
+“We handled our emotions so well.
+Now that I look back, I think that was the biggest key.”

-Each takes home $1.24 million and earns a two-year exemption for winning the PGA Tour’s only team event.
+Each earns a two-year exemption — and qualifies for the PGA Championship next month at Oak Hill — for winning the PGA Tour’s only team event.

+Both discussed the extra satisfaction they took from winning with a teammate who they also considered among their best friends.
+They’ve known each other since meeting at a junior event as teenagers.

+Making the victory even sweeter for Riley was that he grew up in Hattiesburg, Mississippi, a drive of less than two hours from New Orleans.

 Hadwin and Taylor shot 63, tying the course record in alternate shot that was set in Friday’s second round by Cantlay and Schauffele.